philoserf/markpaulayers.com/content/articles/on-the-integration-environment.md

 title: On the integration environment
 date: 2016-04-30
 topics: [technology]
+featured: true
-terms: [testing, dependence, interdependence, development, featured]
+terms: [testing, dependence, interdependence, development]
 ---

 An integration environment is what a team provides to others so that others can integrate with the services provided by that team.
 The collection of all teams’ integration environments become, together, the notional “Integration Environment”.